 This would require considerably less money than a covered call.
 Here’s an example: With The Home Depot at a price of $304, sell the 295 put and buy the 290 put strike in the August expiration.
 Investors can do this for a credit of $170, with a risk of $330.
 Because the price is above the strikes, it would be a bullish higher-probability trade.

-Michael Rechenthin, Ph.D. (aka “Dr. Data”) heads research and development at tastytrade. @mrechenthin
+Michael Rechenthin, Ph.D., aka “Dr. Data,” is the head of research and development at tastytrade. @mrechenthin